Jamie-Clayton/Docs/_posts/2020-08-24-production-ready-software.md

 ### Step 3: Measure and Iterate (Week 4+)

 Track production incidents and root-cause them.
-Did the incident appear in logs?
-Could monitoring have caught it?
-Update guidelines based on real-world failures.
+Did the incident show up in logs?
+Could monitoring have caught it earlier?
+Feed what you learn back into the guidelines.
+The failures you actually hit are worth more than any generic checklist, including this one.

 ## Common Pitfalls